 - 2. Enter the Dolby CP950/CP950A fade in and fade out values when switching macros (or muting) under mute duration.
 Each fade in and fade out setting has a range of 0.2 to 5 seconds, in 0.1-second increments.
 You can set these values by moving the respective sliders. - Note: Changing this setting from one value to another may cause a brief loss of sound in the auditorium, as the system realigns to the new setting.
 We do not recommend changing this setting while guests are in the auditorium. - 3.
 Under Dolby Atmos Connect protocol, select between AES67 or BLU Link protocols for the Dolby CP950/CP950A digital outputs.
 You can use only one of these protocols at a time. - Note: The system takes several minutes to complete this operation and automatically reboots when switching between AES67 and BLU Link. - Note: If you select BLU Link, you can use the 1x AES IN B BNC input for a word clock.
 When you select a current macro, the valid 48 kHz word clock signal must be present on this BNC input.
 The word clock signal must be a square wave at 48 kHz, not an AES3 signal.
 If the system drops or interrupts the word clock for more than one period, internal clocking returns and the word clock does not resume until you reselect the macro with the word clock present.
 The system provides the word clock state in the logs, but not in the FPUI or web client. - 4.
-Under the Dolby Atmos Connect protocol field, select a server compatibility mode.
-All mode changes take effect immediately. - a.
-For most playback systems, including those supplied by Dolby, select default as the server compatibility mode. - b.
-To enable Dolby Atmos playback for digital cinema playback systems supplied by any party other than Dolby that operate differently with the CP950A than standard Dolby digital cinema playback systems, select mode 1 for Barco ICMP servers or select mode 2 for Sony and Qube servers as the server compatibility mode. - c.
-If Dolby Atmos playback issues exist with playback systems supplied by any party other than Dolby, select mode 2 as the server compatibility mode. - Note: Server compatibility is subject to change, as Dolby and other digital cinema playback system manufacturers make changes to systems.
+Under the Dolby Atmos Connect protocol field, select a server compatibility mode based on type of server you are using.
+We recommend the settings that correspond to specific servers, which are listed in the following table.
+All mode changes take effect immediately. - For the CP950A, the protocols used to communicate with servers not manufactured by Dolby may require the CP950A to operate in a special mode.
+The CP950 does not require any special setting.